-Loans - and how you manage them - are the most important factor in your credit.
-But credit is complicated, and depending on the state of your credit, you might wonder if loans help or hurt your credit scores.
+Loans and how you manage them are the most important factor in your credit.
+But credit is complicated.
+Depending on the state of your credit, loans can either help or hurt your credit scores.

 New and existing loans can affect your credit in several ways:

 - They help you build credit if you successfully make payments.

 - They hurt your credit if you pay late or default on loans.